japinol7/teams-generator-services/README.md

   AWS lambda services.
 The state of the system is persisted <br />
   using json files, one for the contestants and another one <br />
   for the generated teams. <br />
-  Therefore, this solution is not scalable and has concurrency issues.
+  Therefore, this solution does not mean to be scalable nor concurrent.
 <br /> <br />

 See the readme.md file on the Services readme file for more details.